Probing embedded topological modes in bulk-like GeTe-Sb$_2$Te$_3$ heterostructures: BAND OFFSET

 where $V_H$ is the Hartree potential averaged over the $xy$ plane.
 As the last step, we corrected the values of VBM and CBM by Eq.
 (2), which are denoted as $E_v^0$ and $E_c^0$, respectively.
 We applied the above procedures to Sb$_2$Te$_3$~(Rh) and GeTe~(dRk), and as a reference, also to the rock salt (Rk) structures of Sb$_2$Te$_3$ and GeTe which are possible crystal phases representing vacancy states or at high temperature~\cite{sun06,ohyanagi14,disante13}.
 The value of $E_F^0$ of Sb$_2$Te$_3$~(Rh) is $-4.61$~eV.

 In Table 1, we set $E_F^0$ of Sb$_2$Te$_3$~(Rh) to zero and list the values of the VBM, the CMB and the Fermi level of different structures relative to this.
 The band offset between Sb$_2$Te$_3$~(Rh) and GeTe~(dRk), given by the difference between the respective VBM is $\Delta E_v \approx 0.36$eV, which agrees well with our experimental value reported in Sec.~2.
 The validity of the calculations is also confirmed by noting that the calculated band gap of Sb$_2$Te$_3$ is $0.1$eV, which is consistent with its narrow gap, $p$-type semiconductor character.
 Likewise, the calculated band gap of GeTe~(dRk)$=0.47$eV is close to the experimental value of $0.6$eV~\cite{tsu68}.
-We note here that the band gap of GeTe~(Rk) is underestimated by our theoretical calculation, but disorder is known to increase the experimental band gap, which is consistent with our results~\cite{dasilva08}.
+We note here that our calculated band gap of GeTe (RK/dRK) is slightly lower compared to the experimental results.
+We attribute this to the disorder considered in the GeTe models which is known to underestimate the bandgap~\cite{dasilva08, chang1966, Esaki1966, Palaz2017}.

 The present results suggest the validity of our computational model in order to analyze the topological modes of an SGS tri-layer quantitatively.
 In the next section, in order to treat large heterostructures beyond the range of numerical DFT simulations, we construct an effective four-band model with parameters derived from our first-principles calculations.